lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 #### Note: lambda_handler vs. handler: The normal code for a python lambda (AWS) is that the function needs to be called "lambda_handler" but it appears that when AWS-Lambda is using a docker-image, the name of the function must be "handler"

-- note: python vs. node.js, it may be possible to hybridize node.js and python workflows, if a project calls for both: https://www.npmjs.com/package/python

 ## Step: install your packages, libraries, dependencies:
 TODO
 While this super-simple hello-world demo does not have any installed requirements, likely the whole point of using Docker+AWS-Lambda is that you need your python-lambda to have a set of required packages (and perhaps files) that otherwise would be infeasible or impossible to connect to a normal (non-docker) AWS Lambda.